amr-khalil/Perl/README.md

 # Perl
-Perl useful scripts

-#Install Packages in Perl
+# Installing Packages in Perl

 To install a module with CPAN, the syntax is